Julien-R44/pino-loki/README.md

 - [batching.ts](./examples/batching.ts) - Example of using pino-loki in a worker thread with batching enabled
 - [cli.ts](./examples/cli.ts) - Example of using pino-loki as a CLI
 - [custom_timestamp.ts](./examples/custom_timestamp.ts) - Example of using pino-loki with nanoseconds timestamps

-## Options

-- `batch` and `interval` are used to enable batching of logs.
-When enabled, logs are sent in batches every `interval` seconds.
-This is useful for reducing the number of requests to Loki.

 # Limitations and considerations
 ## Out-of-order errors